-For the subject of Hedonistics, two obvious sources of division present themselves : one is the seat of the pleasure in question; the other, the channel or inlet, through which it is let in to the mind,
+For the subject of Hedonistics, two obvious sources of division present themselves: one is the seat of the pleasure in question; the other, the channel or mlet, through which it is let in to the mind.

 The seat will either be, in virtue of the whole of the nervous system taken together, the whole of the bodily frame, or, in a more particular manner, this or that particular organ, or other part.
-To the first of these heads belong the means employed to the opposite purposes of calefaction and refrigeration: both concurring in confining the quantity of caloric diffused through the body within those bounds, within which bodily comfort is among the fruits of it.
+To the first of these heads belong the means employed to the opposite purposes of calefaction and refrigeration both concurring in confining the quantity of caloric diffused through the body within those bounds, within which bodily comfort is among the fruits of it.

-To this same head belongs, in the next place, the consideration of the various instruments, by the application of which that state of the nervous system which, in its several modifications, may be comprised under the generic term of intoxication, is capable of being produced.
+To this same head belongs, in the next place, the consideration of the various instruments, by the application of which that state of the nervous system which, in its several modifications may be comhas for a syonym the single-worded appellative Ethics, taken in its largest sense.
+In the character of synonyms to Ethics are prised under the generic term of intoxication, is capable of being produced.